 You might not have known, but Monday officially celebrated Data Privacy Day, ironically.
 The pseudo-holiday began in 2008, and was created by the United States and Canada after being inspired by Europe’s Data Protection Day.
 Now, around 50 countries across the world celebrate the unique holiday.

 Jan.
 28 isn’t just a randomly selected date either; it commemorates the signing of Convention 108 in Europe on Jan.
 28, 1981, which marked the first binding treaty concerning data privacy.
+Privacy protection and cyber security should be thought of as interconnected: as more and more personal information is processed or stored online, privacy protection increasingly relies on effective cyber security implementation by organizations to secure personal data both when it is in transit and at rest.
+A simple way to implement cyber security measures is by investing in user access management software, which enables companies to maintain user access compliance with efficiency and ease.
 Now, companies across the world use the day to educate their employees about the importance of privacy, for individuals as well as organizations.

 Stay Safe Online, an organization powered by the National Cyber Security Alliance, livestreams the event each year, which includes lectures and advice from technology experts.
 This year, these lectures focused on the new era of privacy, as well as the future for data privacy and technology.